catalyzeio/stratum-docs/environment-variables-manage.md

 ---
 title: Managing variables
 category: manage
-summary: Learn how to manage your variables on Compliant Cloud.
+summary: Learn how to manage your variables on The Platform.
 ---

 # Managing Variables

-Compliant Cloud allows you to define as many variables as you want for each different code service.
+The Platform allows you to define as many variables as you want for each different code service.
 You can manage variables through the Datica CLI.

 ## List variables via the CLI